ReinerNippes/nextcloud/README.md

 In less than 20 minutes.

-Most of Ubuntu settings are recommentations from C. Rieger Visit his page for all details: https://www.c-rieger.de/nextcloud-13-installation-guide
+Most of Ubuntu settings are recommentations from C. Rieger

+Visit his page for all details: https://www.c-rieger.de/nextcloud-13-installation-guide

 Warning: Your existing nginx setup will be over written.
-Up to now I tested this only on new AWS EC2 Ubuntu and CentOS machines.
+Up to now I tested this only on new AWS EC2 Ubuntu, Dedian and CentOS machines.
+So backup of your existing configuration is a good advice.

-This playbook is yet not fully idempotent and will fail during the inital setup of Nextcloud when you run it twice.
-Will be fixed in a future release.

 Requirements
 ------------

-Ubuntu 16.04 or CentOS 7
+Ubuntu 16.04, CentOS 7 or Debian 9

 Not yet tested with other versions and flavours of Linux.